SunnyCYC/acr4mls/README.md

 ## Extended Experiment Results
-To strengthen the claimed benefits of this proposed method, we trained the state-of-the-art TCN model [5] from scratch with the data augmentation following the tutorial [6] using SMC[7], HJDB[8], Hainsworth[9], Ballroom[10, 11], and Beatles[12].
+To strengthen the claimed benefits of this proposed method, we trained the state-of-the-art TCN model [5] from scratch with the data augmentation following the tutorial [6] using SMC [7], HJDB [8], Hainsworth [9], Ballroom [10, 11], and Beatles [12].
 As the purpose of these experiments are to gain insights into the behaviors of SOTA beat trackers, rather than to compare their performance, we demonstrate the results in Table 1 (madmom) and Table 2 (TCN) separately.
 It can be seen from the distribution of the colored cells that the TCN network exhibits similar metric-level behaviors as the madmom network does.

 ![](https://i.imgur.com/vgStrbC.png)

-On the other hand, we also evaluate using three additional beat tracking datasets, namely ASAP[11], GTZAN[12], [13], and Hainsworth[5].
+On the other hand, we also evaluate using three additional beat tracking datasets, namely ASAP [11], GTZAN [12, 13], and Hainsworth [5].
 Result shown in Table 3 (madmom) and Table 4 (TCN) again suggests that both the madmom and TCN model exhibit similar MLS behaviors that are nicely reflected by the proposed ACR metric but not by existing evaluation metrics.

 ![](https://i.imgur.com/iNnE0tQ.png)